On the additive image of 0th persistent homology: Finite grids

 We also have the following counterpart to Corollary~\ref{cor:finite_grods_of_infinite_type}.

-\begin{observation} For any grid of finite representation type, all modules are in the essential image of \( \funct{free}_* \). \end{observation}
+\begin{observation} For any grid of finite representation type, all representations are in the essential image of \( \funct{free}_* \). \end{observation}

 \begin{proof} The key observation here is that it suffices to check the unique largest representation finite grid: \( \{1,2\} \times \{1,2,3,4\} \).
-For this grid one easily computes the Auslander-Reiten quiver.
+For this grid one easily computes the Auslander--Reiten quiver.
 See for instance \cite{EscolarHiraoka}*{Figure~17}.
 Most indecomposables are indicator representations.

 Many indecomposables have a region of \( 2 \)-s in their dimension vector, and structure maps are given by extending by identities the representations